O. Guy Morley

 My father is an old-fashioned, authoritarian figure.
 I always wish my mother was still alive.
 She died two years and three months ago.
 I think I am a caring person.
 So, I take care of my father very well.
 But regardless of what I do, he complains.
 I am sick of that.
 I wish I could leave the house.
 But I’m stuck.
 I don’t work and don’t have much money.
 I can’t even take a few days off and go on a short trip.
 Until last year, I had a boy friend.
 But he was also abusive.
 I had been so miserable.
 So, the studio became my oasis.
 This is the best thing that happened to me after the death of my mother.

 Actually, my father is not the oldest person in my family.
 My maternal grandmother is still alive.
 She lives in a nursing home.
 She is almost bedridden and heavily demented.
 Nowadays, I am one of only a handful people she still recognizes.
 So, I visit her when I can.
 The last time, Grandma looked grumpy.
 I thought I would give her a wheelchair ride till the lunch time.
 I hoped that this would cheer her up a little.
-In the shared area, I looked at the old upright piano there.
+When we came to the shared area, I glanced at the old upright piano.
 I have never heard anyone play it.
 But especially after I started to practice the piano, I became curious.
 Of course, I had never played the piano in front of anybody.
 But that day, I just felt like playing that piano.
 So, I asked Grandma if she wanted to hear me play the piano.
 She nodded.
-I open the fallboard.
+I opened the fallboard.
 The keyboard looked all right.
 I played a few notes.
 The piano didn’t sound at all like Mr. Sid’s grand piano.
 Nevertheless, I played what I could.
-And it was only the first one third of the whole piece, called Lassan.
+And it was only the first half of the whole piece, called Lassan, the “easier” part.
 I was still struggling at places; I was slow; I made mistakes.
 After finishing what I could, I meekly looked at Grandma.
 She was in tears and said, “Thank, Nora.”
 Then, she mentioned one more word.
 I wasn’t totally sure what she said but it sounded like “Cheer up.”

 After coming home, I told this to my father.
 He said, “Bits, you were fooling around again.
 Making Grandma cry?
 And I didn’t know you can play the piano.
 Maybe Grandma was nostalgic.
 Well, her mother was a pianist from Romania … or Bulgaria … or Hungaria.
 One of those countries in the middle.
 I can’t remember.
 I heard she never really played the piano after coming to this country.
 And that ‘cheer up’ thing you heard.
 That might be her name.
 I think it was something like Chiller.”